ICInnovations/CHASKI-Administrative-RecruitingChallenges/DataScientistChallenge1/README.md

 * Dataset can be found [here](data).
 Dataset provided should be treated as confidential, and should not be distributed.
 * Each .csv file corresponds to an individual ramp test.
 * Each file contains one column with the respiratory rate
-* THe respiratory rate has a sample rate of 6 samples per minute.
+* The respiratory rate has a sample rate of 6 samples per minute.
 * Each filename contains metadata information with the noise level of the signal, and the real VT1 & VT2 times & respiratory rate.

 2. Model building: segmented regression analysis